Detail from elevation for Sears, Roebuck and Co. / Karl Schneider

 In 1943, he moved to the Store Planning and Display Department, where every detail of the store’s interior and exterior was scrutinized.
 At the time, double-digit profits propelled Sears’s rapid and widespread expansion (and employees who had participated in the company’s progressive profit sharing plan became exceedingly wealthy!).
 Schneider’s architectural drawings show that standardization was a key element of their building strategy.
 He drew upon his experience designing modular furniture and standardized housing in Germany.
 His design for a sprawling “standard” store in Chicago, as seen from the parking lot, also shows the importance Sears placed on suburban locations where large properties could be obtained, and their recognition of the automobile as an increasingly important factor in the consumer experience.

 Standard Sears Store, Side Street and Main Street Elevations, Karl Schneider, March 16, 1944.
 Blueprint.
-Getty Research Institute, 850129
+The Getty Research Institute, 850129

 While he worked on many imaginative proposals for urban sites, some of which depict streetcars or high-rise residences, most drawings relate to “standard” store designs.
 Throughout World War II, Sears had to scale back on its building campaign, but Schneider spent this time methodically working out the details for the standard store.

 Elevation, Sears, Roebuck and Co., Karl Schneider, 1942–45.
 Graphite and colored pencil on tracing vellum.
-Getty Research Institute, 850129
+The Getty Research Institute, 850129

 Pedestrian View of Sears Street Elevation, Karl Schneider, 1942–45.
 Graphite on tracing vellum.
-Getty Research Institute, 850129
+The Getty Research Institute, 850129

 He also designed a scheme for prefabricated store fronts in three sizes, which may have corresponded to the three types of stores Sears built (A stores had the most square feet and carried the greatest variety of merchandise, while B and C stores were smaller and carried fewer items).
 The new facades and standard stores featured symmetrical arrangements of large plate glass windows and surface treatments that would have conveyed European modernism, illustrating the widespread adoption of modernism as a vernacular style for commercial architecture.